hack3rs.ca network-security

 AV-02 · Exposed services and remote access weaknesses

-$ action: Maintain an inventory of exposed services, patch aggressively, and restrict administrative access paths.
+$ action: Maintain a live inventory of exposed services, patch aggressively starting with internet-facing systems, and lock down administrative access paths.

 1. Why Internet-Facing Exposure Is High Risk

-Risk increases quickly when exposure is combined with weak patching, poor hardening, broad administrative access, or incomplete inventory.
-You cannot defend what you do not know is exposed.
+The risk multiplies when exposure combines with slow patching, poor hardening, broad administrative access, or gaps in your asset inventory.
+You cannot defend a service you don't know is reachable.

 2. What Good Defenders Do First

 Build and maintain an exposure inventory.
-Track every internet-facing service, host, hostname, IP, owner, business purpose, and authentication method.
-Include temporary exceptions and maintenance systems, not just production applications.
+Every internet-facing service needs an owner, a documented business purpose, a known authentication method, and a patch schedule.
+That includes temporary exceptions and maintenance systems, not only production apps.

 3. Hardening and Response Priorities

-Monitor authentication attempts, scan behavior, and unusual traffic patterns against exposed services.
-A strong monitoring baseline helps you distinguish expected internet noise from a focused attack sequence.
+Monitor authentication failures, scan behavior, and traffic spikes against exposed services.
+A solid baseline lets you distinguish background internet noise from a focused attack sequence against a specific path.

 detection-signals

-• $Authentication failures or brute-force patterns against VPN, SSH, RDP, or admin panels.
+• $Authentication logs show sustained brute-force attempts against VPN, SSH, RDP, or an admin panel from a single source or rotating IP range.

 telemetry-sources